jay-ramani/Video-Tagger/README.md

 Obviously, [Python](https://www.python.org) is used to interpret the script itself.
 The probing and tagging code uses external tools ('[ffprobe](https://www.ffmpeg.org/)' and '[mkvpropedit](https://mkvtoolnix.download/)'). `ffprobe` is used to probe the currently set metadata (only title for now), and if any different from the title to be set at hand, invoke `mkvpropedit` to set so.

 ## Where to Download the External Tools From
-`ffprobe` is part of the open source ffmpeg package available from https://www.ffmpeg.org, and `mkvpropedit` is part of the open source MKVToolNix pacakage available from https://mkvtoolnix.download.
+`ffprobe` is part of the open source ffmpeg package available from https://www.ffmpeg.org, and `mkvpropedit` is part of the open source MKVToolNix package available from https://mkvtoolnix.download.

 ## Pre-requisites for Use
 Ensure you have these external tools installed and define the path appropriately to `mkvpropedit` and `ffprobe` through the following variables under the respective Operating System checks in the function `dict_metadata_tool_platform_get()` in video_tagger.py: